Ross Ashcroft

-Ross Ashcroft was a British filmmaker, broadcaster and entrepreneur.
-For many years he was the host of the weekly programme Renegade Inc, which was broadcast on Russia Today.
+Ross Ashcroft (3 October 1977 – 13 December 2024) was a British comedian, filmmaker, director and broadcaster.

 Early life and education

 Ashcroft was born in Liverpool and grew up in the Metropolitan Borough of Wirral.
-He attended St David's College, Llandudno where he excelled at sport and as managing director of the Young Enterprise company took it to the national finals.
-He was dyslexic and passionate about entrepreneurship.
-He graduated from Royal Agricultural University with a Bachelor of Science in Land Management.
+He attended St David's College, Llandudno, where he excelled at sport and, as managing director of the Young Enterprise company, took it to the national finals.
+He was dyslexic and had a passion for entrepreneurship.
+He graduated from the Royal Agricultural University with a Bachelor of Science in Land Management.

 Career

 Early work

 Ashcroft worked briefly with the BBC and then went on to work at Everyman and Playhouse Youth Theatre in Liverpool as an Assistant Director.
 In 2002 he was assistant director for The New Shakespeare Company's 2002 season at Open Air Theatre, Regent's Park working on Romeo and Juliet, As You Like It and Oh, What a Lovely War! with Benedict Cumberbatch.
 Working with ACT Productions in London's West End his final assistant director role was on August Strindberg's play The Dance of Death in 2003 with Ian McKellen, Frances de la Tour and Owen Teale.

 As a comedian, he won the Comedy Café New Act Award 2007.
 He was a semi-finalist of So You Think You're Funny in 2007 and a finalist in the Hackney Empire New Act of the Year in 2009.